Mixed 3-manifolds are virtually special: Introduction

 \section{Introduction}

-A compact connected oriented irreducible $3$--manifold is \emph{mixed} if it is not hyperbolic and not a graph manifold.
+A compact connected oriented irreducible $3$--manifold with arbitrary, possibly empty boundary is \emph{mixed} if it is not hyperbolic and not a graph manifold.
 A group is \emph{special} if it is a subgroup of a right-angled Artin group.
 Our main result is the following.

 \begin{thm} Let $M$ be a mixed $3$--manifold.
 Then $\pi_1M$ is virtually special. \end{thm}

 \begin{cor} The fundamental group of a mixed $3$--manifold is linear over $\Z$. \end{cor}